- Tortuguero National Park

 Pre-holiday extension, including 3 breakfasts, 1 lunch and 3 dinners

 Before your tour, enjoy an additional three nights at locally rated 3-star El Bosque del Samán in Colombia.
 Join included visits to Cocora Valley cloud forest and a coffee farm.
+Please note: departures on the 5 November, 2019 will stay instead at the Hotel Casa Nogales in Quimbaya.

 Day 1-2: UK-Bogotá-Pereira-Alcalá.
 Fly overnight to Alcala via Bogotá and Pereira.
 On arrival, visit a traditional hacienda for a tour around an orchard and enjoy tasting some of the exotic local fruit.
 Continue to El Bosque del Samán which is set in the middle of a former coffee plantation, for a three-night stay.
 Surrounded by lush greenery, this charming hotel has a restaurant, pub, outdoor pool and jacuzzi.
 Of the 31 rooms, Saga guests stay in rustic, traditional-style rooms inspired by the typical houses of the region and each has a television and Wi-Fi (extra charge).
 D